symlex/symlex-docs/docs/framework.md

 To install our example application, make sure you have PHP 7.1+ and [Composer](https://getcomposer.org/) installed on your system.

-Run `composer` to create a new project from the latest stable release and fetch external dependencies:
+**Step 1:** Run `composer` to create a new project from the latest stable release and fetch external dependencies:

-    composer create-project symlex/stream-sampler my-stream-sampler
+    composer create-project symlex/stream-sampler myapp

+**Step 2:** Use `app/console` to execute commands:

+    cd myapp
+    app/console sample -i internal -s 10

 Repository: https://github.com/symlex/stream-sampler